FeddrickAquino/sse2rvv/README.md

 your machine, you would need to modify the `tests/test.sh` file, particularly the path to your RISC-V GNU toolchain programs, Spike, and riscv-pk.
 After you modified this to the right path, run `./test_all.sh` in the `tests` directory, and see all the unit tests run and (hopefully) pass.

-To get all the 3 programs above, we have provided a script called `riscv_minimap2.sh`, which will download and compile the RVV Toolchain, Spike, pk, minimap2 and samtools.
-In addition, it will also run minimap2 and samtools with test data called
+To get all the 3 programs above, we have provided a script called `riscv_minimap2.sh`, which will download and compile the RVV Toolchain, Spike, pk, and minimap2.
+In addition, it will also run minimap2 with a test data.

 ## Usage